 These areas, which are generally small in scale, are permanently altered by human activities to the extent ecological conditions and landscape appearance are likely outside their natural range.
 Management emphasis is generally for a single program, such as ski areas or mineral development.
+In general Theme 8 may include, but is not limited to the following descriptors:

-- Examples of permanently developed sites include: highly developed and concentrated recreation complexes such as ski areas, utility corridors, mining sites or districts, oil and gas fields, and administrative sites. - Human activities are generally commercial in nature and directly or indirectly provide jobs and income. - Ecological conditions are maintained to ensure public health and safety, and secondary aesthete and amenity values. - Travel: Motorized transportation is common. - Rangeland management using livestock grazing may occur to meet area objectives.
+- Examples of permanently developed sites include: highly developed and concentrated recreation complexes such as ski areas, utility corridors, mining sites or districts, oil and gas fields, and administrative sites. - Human activities are generally commercial in nature and directly or indirectly provide jobs and income. - Ecological conditions are maintained to ensure public health and safety, and secondary aesthete and amenity values. - Travel: Motorized transportation is common. - Rangeland management using livestock grazing may occur to meet area objectives. - Hazardous fuels reduction projects may be implemented to mitigate impacts to developed infrastructure.